Parents Of Children With Autism PDF Download

 When you are starting to learn about autism, it's easy to feel overwhelmed.
 You might have heard negative things about autism, or feel worried about your child's future.
 But it is going to be okay.
 Your kid is still the same kid they were before you knew they were autistic.
 All the things you love about them haven't changed.
 Now that you know that they are autistic, you are going to be able to understand them better.
 That's what this booklet is for.
 We'll tell you the facts about autism.
 We'll talk about how to find good services, and about your kid's rights in school.
 Most importantly, we'll talk about how to support your autistic child as they learn and grow.

-My Parent Has an Autism Spectrum Disorder
+My Parent has an Autism Spectrum Disorder

-My Parent Has an Autism Spectrum Disorder
+My Parent has an Autism Spectrum Disorder

-Author: Barbara R. Lester
+Author: Barbara Lester

 Publisher: Jessica Kingsley Publishers